-IBM provides programs that you can run to diagnose hardware and some software problems.
+IBM provides programs that you can run to diagnose problems you suspect to be hardware related.
 Several utility programs that provide helpful information about your computer are also included.
-The user interface for running these diagnostic and utility programs is provided by Watergate Software PC-Doctor.
+The user interface for running these diagnostic and utility programs is provided by PC-Doctor for Windows.